scot00671234/bioqz/RAILWAY_DEPLOYMENT.md

 2. Railway will automatically build and deploy
 3. The deployment process will:
    - Install dependencies
-   - Build the application
+   - Build the client application with Vite
    - Run database migrations (create tables automatically)
-   - Start the production server
+   - Start the production server with tsx (no bundling issues)

 ## Step 5: Verify Deployment
 1. Check the deployment logs for successful migration